jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 - A role binding/cluster role binding to tie the role/cluster role to the service account.
 - A deployment to run the operator controller inside.

-These would be defined by me in YAML as part of the operator deployment bundle.

 # Implementation